dlebansais/PgDmgDiff/README.md

 Right-click the icon to pop a menu with the following items:

-+ Load at startup.
++ *Load at startup*.
 When checked, the application is loaded when a user logs in.
-+ Exit
++ *Exit*

 You also need to enable the `BookSaveToFile` option in the game special settings.

 ![Special Settings](/Screenshots/Settings.png?raw=true "The game special settings")

+# No 'Run as administrator'

+If you don't want to run the program as administrator, you can still add it to the scheduler manually, just click the *Load at startup* menu and follow instructions.

 # How does it work?
 Every time you type the /age command, then save it in a file with the `Save` button, this application reads the new file.
 It then compares values in it with previous values it has read in previous files, calculate the difference and saves a summary in the clipboard.